William Coddington: Rhode Island

-The split
+Split

 Within a year of founding this settlement, there was dissension among the leaders.
 Coddington, three elders, and other inhabitants moved to the south end of the island and established the town of Newport.
 In 1640, the two towns of Portsmouth and Newport united, the name of the chief officer was changed to governor, and Coddington was elected to the position.

 The two island towns grew and prospered at a much greater rate than the mainland settlements of Providence Plantations and the newly established Shawomet (later Warwick).
 Roger Williams envisioned a union of all four settlements on the Narragansett Bay, so he went to England to obtain a patent bringing all four under one government, and he was successful in obtaining it on 14 March 1644.
 The corporate charter obtained by the Williams group was brought from England and read to representatives of the four towns later in 1644.

 Coddington was opposed to the Williams patent.
 As the chief magistrate of the island, he had a well-organized and thoroughly equipped government which had little in common, in his opinion, with the unorganized, discordant elements of Providence.
 Because of this, the island towns ignored the 1643/44 patent, and the General Assembly of the two towns officially named the island on 13 April 1644 Rhode Island.
 Coddington was so unhappy over uniting with the mainland towns that he wrote a letter to Governor John Winthrop in Massachusetts in August 1644, letting it be known that he would rather have an alliance with Massachusetts or Plymouth than with Providence.
 This did not happen, but Coddington did manage to resist union with Providence until 1647, when representatives of the four towns finally met and adopted the Williams Patent of 1643.
 This is also the year that Coddington's second wife Mary died in Newport.

 The General Court (later the General Assembly) met in Providence in May 1648, and Coddington was elected president of the entire colony.
 He did not attend the meeting, however, probably because he did not support the patent.
 Charges were subsequently brought against him, though the nature of them was not recorded, and he was replaced as governor by Jeremy Clarke.
 The 1643 patent created little more than a confederation of independent governments.
 In September 1648, Coddington made application for admission of the two island towns into the New England Confederation.
 The ensuing reply let him know that the island would have to submit to the Plymouth government to be considered.
 This was unacceptable to Coddington who wanted colonial independence for the two island towns.
 They had a well-organized government in which civil and religious liberty had been clearly defined and fully recognized, as did Providence, and these liberties would be lost in a government under Plymouth.